slint-ui/slint/api/cpp/docs/cmake.md

 you would disable the `SLINT_FEATURE_BACKEND_WINIT` option in your CMake project configuration.

-The winit back-end needs a renderer. `SLINT_FEATURE_RENDERER_FEMTOVG` is the only stable renderer, the other ones are experimental.
-If you disable the `SLINT_FEATURE_BACKEND_WINIT`, you will also want to disable the renderer!
+The winit back-end needs a renderer. `SLINT_FEATURE_RENDERER_FEMTOVG` and `SLINT_FEATURE_RENDERER_SKIA` are the only stable renderers, the other ones are experimental.

-#### Run Time Back-End Selection
+#### Run Time Backend Selection

-It's also possible to select any of the compiled in back-ends and renderer at runtime, using the `SLINT_BACKEND` environment variable.
+It's also possible to select any of the compiled in backends and renderer at runtime, using the `SLINT_BACKEND` environment variable.

  * `SLINT_BACKEND=Qt` selects the Qt back-end